 Alternative Pathways

 To start, please review the Maine Department of Education’s certification and credentialing information.
 MDOE is responsible for certifying and credentialing of PreK-12 teachers and administrators in the state.
-Those individuals choosing an alternative pathway to certification must go through MDOE to actually obtain a teaching certificate.
+Although our teacher education programs lead to certification, you will need to go through MDOE to actually obtain your teaching certificate.
 The department offers services, such as transcript analysis, which you can use to determine what classes you need to complete to become certified.
-Below are some of the courses offered at UMaine that should satisfy MDOE’s requirements.

 Undergraduate courses

 If you have a bachelor’s degree and only need to complete coursework in methods or teaching exceptional children, the College of Education and Human Development offers the classes listed below.
 To register, you must obtain instructor permission and enroll as a non-degree student through the UMaine Division of Lifelong Learning.
 Classes may be held on different days/times and in different formats depending on the semester.
-So please look up the class on the University of Maine System’s course search to see when it is being offered.
+So please check UMaine’s undergraduate catalog for the semester in which you wish to enroll.

 • EMA 314: Teaching Mathematics in Elementary School.
 Instruction on methods and techniques in teaching mathematics, arithmetic readiness program, instructional and evaluation material.